My Al Capone Museum | home

 The Tropical Gardens where partying and free beer drinking brought together tourists galore.
 It was also a good place for relaxation and mob business.

-Lawyer Fritz Gordon, Al Capone and Havana Mayor Julio Morales at the Tropical Gardens, Havana, 1930.
+Miami lawyer James Francis "Fritz" Gordon, Al Capone and Cuban Navy Commander Julio Morales Coello at the Tropical Gardens, Havana, April 23,1930.

 Same spot today at right where this famous photo was taken.